-Although a landscape design ultimately relies on personal preference for its subjective merits, following some basic design principles can make the difference between a cohesive look and a disjointed one.
-Although plants play a significant role in the landscape, their selection comprises only one of many design elements.
+A landscape design ultimately depends on personal preference, but following some basic design principles can make the difference between a cohesive look and a disjointed one.
+Although plants play a significant role in landscape design, their selection comprises only one of many elements.

-By following some basic principles of landscape design, you needn't relinquish your personal style in favor of a cookie-cutter look that's often replicated in many subdivisions — you can leave that to your neighbors.
+By following some basic principles of landscape design, you needn't relinquish your personal style in favor of a cookie-cutter look.

 Six Basic Landscape Design Principles